WoWRoster/wowroster/readme.txt

 Licensing
 ------------
-	WoWRoster is licensed under a Creative Commons "Attribution-NonCommercial-ShareAlike 2.5" license.
+	WoWRoster is licensed under the GNU General Public License v3.
 	Please see LICENCE.TXT for more info.

 Credits